joaobcpatricio/CppNotebook/Notebook/EmbeddedSW/QA1.md

 ### When to use **volatile**?
-For variables that can change unexpectedly, preventing the compilöer from optimizing them away.
+For variables that can change unexpectedly, preventing the compiler from optimizing them away.

 *E.g.: a variable set=1, that we later do while(variable), the compiler would optimize and remove this, and if changed by an interrupt ISR, it would miss is effect.*